mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 **Note:**
 * The plugin does not create the `matlabTestArtifacts` folder if the name of the folder does not appear in any of the displayed **File path** boxes.

-* Producing a PDF test report is not currently supported on Mac platforms.
+* Producing a PDF test report is not currently supported on macOS platforms.

 ## Set Up Freestyle Project
 To configure the plugin for a freestyle project, specify the location where MATLAB is installed as well as the required build steps.